salesforcecli/plugin-org/messages/create_scratch.md

   <%= config.bin %> <%= command.id %> --edition=developer --alias my-scratch-org

-- Specify the Dev Hub using its alias and a scratch org definition file.
-Set the scratch org as your default and specify that it expires in 3 days:
+- Create a scratch org with a definition file.
+Specify the Dev Hub using its alias, set the scratch org as your default, and specify that it expires in 3 days:

-  <%= config.bin %> <%= command.id %> --target-dev-hub=MyHub --definition-file config/project-scratch-def.json --set-default --duration-days 3
+  <%= config.bin %> <%= command.id %> --target-dev-hub MyHub --definition-file config/project-scratch-def.json --set-default --duration-days 3

+- Create a preview Enterprise edition scratch org; for use only during Salesforce release transition periods:

+  <%= config.bin %> <%= command.id %> --edition=enterprise --alias my-scratch-org --target-dev-hub MyHub --release preview

 # flags.target-hub.summary